SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 To prevent the program from stopping, surround the invalid lines in **try-catch** blocks.

-It is a good practice to put different **catch blocks** for different types of errors that you anticipate.
+It is good practice to put different **catch blocks** for different types of errors that you anticipate.

 Example: